luccas-specht/dragons-challence/README.md

 _"A simple dragon CRUD system using mobile first development"._

-Mobile first is a development with focus on creates websites first on mobile devices and then adapts them for desktop, this project has design to desktop too, about its design pattern it's using [atomic design](https://bradfrost.com/blog/post/atomic-web-design/) to development scalable and readable screens and components.
+Mobile first is a development with focus on creates websites first on mobile devices and then adapts them for desktop, this project has design to desktop too, about its design pattern it's using [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) to development scalable and readable screens and components.

 ## Some observations about this website